Justin Bruening

 Justin Bruening (born September 24, 1979) is an American actor and former fashion model.
 He was discovered at a McDonald's in Escondido, California, and within a week, he was shooting photos with Bruce Weber.
 In 2003, his acting career began when he was cast in the role of Jamie Martin on the daytime drama All My Children, earning him a Soap Opera Digest Award in 2005 for the portrayal.
 In 2007, Bruening was cast as Mike Traceur, the son of character Michael Knight, a new take on the original Knight Rider series.
 In 2011, he was cast as Tyler Berrett, a recurring role on the series Ringer starring Sarah Michelle Gellar and in 2013, he joined Ravenswood.
 He also played paramedic Matthew Taylor on the medical drama Grey's Anatomy in 2013 and 2018.
-Since 2020, he has been a part of the main cast of the series Sweet Magnolias.
+Between 2020 and 2026, he was a part of the main cast of the series Sweet Magnolias.